WebOfTrustInfo/rwot5-boston/draft-documents/lds-ocap/lds-ocap.md

 [Macaroons](https://research.google.com/pubs/pub41892.html) are a
 credentials system that uphold most of the properties of capabilities.
-They support delegation and attenuation (with some constraints as to who can attenuate), also via a chain of signed messages, but there are some key differences.
+They also support delegation and attenuation (with some constraints as to who can attenuate) via a chain of signed messages, but there are some key differences.

 The biggest advantage of Macaroons over our design is that messages are